robto09/CocktailCraft/README.md

 - **HomeViewModel**: Manages cocktail listings, categories, and search
 - **CocktailRepository**: Provides cocktail data from remote and local sources
 - **HomeScreen & CocktailDetailScreen**: UI for browsing and viewing cocktail details

+### Recommendation System
+- **CocktailRecommendationEngine**: Client-side engine that generates personalized recommendations
+- **RecommendationsSection**: UI component that displays "You might also like" suggestions
+- **Multiple Strategies**: Category-based, ingredient-based, and user preference-based recommendations
+- **Offline Support**: Works with cached data when no internet connection is available

 ### Dark Mode Support
 - **ThemeViewModel**: Manages theme state and preferences